sourabh-pandav/sourabh-pandav/README.md

 # Sourabh Pandav

 Hey!
-I'm Sourabh 👋.
-Welcome to my GitHub profile where I showcase my work and projects.
+I'm Sourabh 👋. <br>Welcome to my GitHub profile where I showcase my work and projects.
 I'm an Aspiring Financial Analyst with a knack for identifying the right problem before finding a solution.
 I'm all about empathy and thrive on creating user-centered solutions using my technical and business acumen.
 I'm actively looking for full-time positions, so feel free to reach out if you're interested in collaborating.

-🎓 **MS in Finance** from Stevens Institute of Technology, Hoboken, NJ (May 2023) 🏠 **Location:** Jersey City, NJ
+🎓 **MS in Finance** from Stevens Institute of Technology, Hoboken, NJ (May 2023)
+<br>🏠 **Location:** Jersey City, NJ
-🌱 Currently learning new concepts and working on projects to enhance my technical skillset and coding abilities.
+<br>🌱 Currently learning new concepts and working on projects to enhance my technical skillset and coding abilities.
-💬 Ask me about designing **Data-Driven Strategic Planning**.
+<br>💬 Ask me about designing **Data-Driven Strategic Planning**.
-⚡ Fun fact: "Passing of days is like a binary bit, with 1 denoting a day and 0 a night.
+<br>⚡ Fun fact: "Passing of days is like a binary bit, with 1 denoting a day and 0 a night.
 Each passing second is a journey that slowly takes us from one to the other."
-🤝 Connect with me on [LinkedIn](www.linkedin.com/in/sourabhpandav).
+<br>🤝 Connect with me on [LinkedIn](www.linkedin.com/in/sourabhpandav).

 In my free time, I enjoy reading books 📚, playing ping pong 🏓, and going for walks 🚶‍♂️.

-### Data Projects I've Worked On
+## Data Projects I've Worked On

 **Corporate Finance Wynn Resorts Valuation: A 10K Forecasting Report | Excel**
 - Assessed financial statements of Wynn Resorts with pivot tables, VLOOKUP, macros for data management and automation.
 Performed 10+ ratio analysis covering liquidity, profitability, efficiency, and solvency.